szabgab/slides/python/pycharm.md

 * At the opening create a new project (directory + Python version)
 * File/New Project

 ## PyCharm Files
 {id: pycharm-files}

 * New file on Mac: Click on the project on the left hand side / Right-Click / New / File;  Windows, Linux: Alt-Insert
 * PyCharm Python console - see next slide
-* Change Python on Mac: PyCharm / Preferences / Project: (name) / Project Interpreter
-* Later File/New also starts to work.

 ## PyCharm - run code
 {id: pycharm-run}